Skip to content

 names=['fast', 'slow', 'symbol'], length=210)

-1. Regular function that takes two indicators and returns signals
+1. Regular function that takes two indicators and returns signals.

-3. Copy the indicator and rename the parameter level to get a distinct indicator instance
+3. Copy the indicator and rename the parameter level to get a distinct indicator instance.

 4. Pass both indicator instances as parameters.
-This will split each instance into smaller instances with only one column.
-Also, remove all columns where fast window >= slow window.
+This splits each instance into smaller instances with only one column.
+Also, remove all columns where the fast window is greater than or equal to the slow window.

 Lazy parameter grids